arviz-devs/arviz/GOVERNANCE.md

 * Maintain a check against Council

 #### Core Contributor Nominations and Confirmation Process
-Current Core Contributors can nominate candidates for consideration by the council.
-On the first of the month following a nomination the Council will vote on each nominee where greater than 50% of the votes means a confirmation.
-In the event of a tie a second election will occur where all core contributors can vote, if 50% or greater of the community confirms the nominee will be accepted.
+Current Core Contributors can nominate candidates to become Core Contributors.
+If nominated candidates accept their nomination (explicit comment approving nomination on the GitHub issue or "thumbsup" emoji on the same issue), then they can be considered by the Council: on the first of the month following a nomination, the Council will vote on each nominee, where greater than 50% of the votes means a confirmation.
+In the event of a tie, a second election will occur, where all core contributors can vote.
+If 50% or greater of the community confirm, the nominee will be accepted.

 #### Current Core Contributors
 * Oriol Abril-Pla (@OriolAbril)